pengsihua2023/Dual-Track-Metagenome-Workflow-for-Viral-Detection-and-Classification/README.md

 7. **Comparative Analysis**: Compare results from both tracks for complementary virus identification
    - Missed by viralFlye but found by Diamond → distant viruses
    - Not found by Diamond but identified by viralFlye → new viral features without similar sequences
+8. **Viral Abundance Calculation** (if enabled): Calculate RPM and RPKM for identified viral contigs
+   - minimap2 alignment of long reads to viral contigs
+   - Read counting and normalization
+   - Generate abundance reports in both text and CSV formats

 ---